auanasgheps/snapraid-aio-script/README.md

 - ~~Hd-idle to spin down disks - [Link TBD] - currently not required since spin down does not work properly.~~

 # Installation
+If you want to use this script on OMV, don't worry about the section _Diff Script Settings_ in the main page of the SnapRAID plugin.
+These settings only apply to the plugin built-in script.
+Also don't forget to remove from scheduling the built-in script.

 1. Install markdown `apt install python-markdown`.
 You can skip this step since the script will check and install it for you.
 2. Download config file and script, then place wherever you prefer e.g. `/usr/sbin/snapraid`
 3. Give executable rights to the main script - `chmod +x snapraid-aio-script.sh`